-Open designs are the kinds that you see most often in TV shows and films, colorful and spacious, with eclectic artwork and or gaming stations, snack bars etc interspersed around the place.
-Closed designs, on the other hand, are your traditional cubicles and they are characterized by muted colours, an absence of design, as well as a high degree of conformity.
+Open designs are the kinds that you see most often in TV shows and films, colorful and spacious, with eclectic artwork and or gaming stations, snack bars, etc interspersed around the place.
+Closed designs are your traditional cubicles.
+These have muted colors, the absence of design, and a high degree of conformity.

-If you pay close attention to the way open offices and closed offices are portrayed on screen, you will notice a few associations and as far as associations go, these are mostly true.
+If you pay close attention to the way open offices and closed offices appear in the media, you will notice a few associations.

-Open offices are associated with younger employees, software firms, a laidback culture, start-ups etc.
+Open offices are commonly found in workplaces with younger employees, software firms, or workplaces with a laid-back culture.

-Closed offices, on the other hand, are associated with traditional organizations such as government offices, law firms, multinational firms etc. The work culture at these places tends to be a lot more office, stiff and subdued.
+Closed offices are usually associated with traditional organizations such as government offices, law firms, and multinational firms.
+The work culture at these places tends to be a lot more office, stiff, and subdued.